Armenian Weightlifting Federation: History

-The Federation was established in 1922 and the current president is Pashik Alaverdyan.
+The Federation was established in 1922 and the current president is Arayik Harutyunyan.
 The Federation is a full member of the International Weightlifting Federation and the European Weightlifting Federation.

 Armenian weightlifting athletes participate in the World Weightlifting Championships, the European Weightlifting Championships, as well as weightlifting at the Summer Olympics.

-On 21 April 2022, it was announced the 2023 European Weightlifting Championships would be held in Yerevan.
+On 21 April 2022, it was announced the 2023 European Weightlifting Championships would be held in Armenia.
+The Championships were held in Yerevan from 15 to 23 April 2023.